tmshv/tmshv/README.md

 ## Projects

+During my career, I have contributed to various projects:

 ### [Sphere](https://github.com/tmshv/sphere)

-I am working on the open source Desktop GIS application.
-Built on [tauri](http://tauri.app/) framework.
-PR's are welcome
+An open-source Desktop GIS application built on the [tauri](http://tauri.app/) framework.
+I welcome PRs to enhance its capabilities.

 ### [Sisu service](https://unit4.io/sisu)

-I developed the service that provides automation solution for architects.
-It automates the production of drawings.
-It helps architects do not waste time on routine tasks and devote it to their creative work.
+A service that provides automation solutions for architects, streamlining the production of drawings and fostering creativity.

 ### [Mesto.io](https://unit4.io/mesto)

-I launched a Geo Informational System web service.
-This platform helps to collect opinions of citizens, analyse and visualize data.
-Also this is a general purpose GIS application.
+A Geo informational system web service that enables the collection, analysis, and visualization of citizens' opinions as well as functioning as a general-purpose GIS application.

 ### Nitka

-I developed a program to help artists to transform a portrait images to String Art.
+A program that helps artists transform portrait images into String Art.
 The core part of this soft is [genetic algorithm](https://en.wikipedia.org/wiki/Genetic_algorithm) implemented from scratch.

 ### Yandex

-As part of Yandex team I worked on an internal dashboard of Customer Support Employee.
+As part of the Yandex team, I upgraded an internal Customer Support Employee dashboard by migrating the project to the React framework.
-My personal challenge was to keep code base in an up-to-date state.
-So my proposition was to upgrade this project to React framework and I did it.

 ## Education